 This post is part of a weekly series called “5 Questions With…” featuring Q&As with Social Media Week Global Advisory Board members.

-Q: When and why did Deep Focus first get involved with Social Media Week?
+Q: When and why did you first get involved with Social Media Week?

-Q: What is a major trend you see rising in the social media space of the ad industry or otherwise?
+Q: What is a major trend you see rising in the social media space?

 Q: How do you use social media for both personal and professional use?